 - Draw machines are located in a secure location that is monitored by video surveillance 24 hours a day.

 - Draw balls are kept in locked cases with security seals.

 - Players can watch the most recent DAILY GRAND, LOTTO 6/49 and LOTTO MAX draws on our website.
 The link is located on the Winning Numbers page for these games.

 How do the draws for regional games like WESTERN 649 work?

-Draws for WCLC’s regional games – WESTERN 649, WESTERN MAX, EXTRA and PICK 3 - are done on stand-alone computerized draw machines.
+Draws for WCLC’s regional games – WESTERN 649, WESTERN MAX, EXTRA and the PICK games - are done on stand-alone computerized draw machines.
 As with all lottery draws, stringent controls and security measures are in place.

 - Two computerized draw machines are available for each draw.

 - They are individually sealed and are located in a secure location that is monitored by video surveillance 24 hours a day.